Erinnerungen an meine Seereisen

 It is possible these were taken of a naval battle, although they may have just been normal operations at sea:

-I don't know what his duties or career path in the Navy were, but when he left he was an Engineer and a deep-sea diver (of the hard hat variety), involved in raising sunken ships.
-He was apparently highly regarded at the time, and he claims to have set some sort of world record in ship raising at the time.
+His ship raising duties led him to become a deep-sea diver (of the hard hat variety), in order to better understand the 'hands on' aspects.
+He was apparently highly regarded at the time, and he claims to have set some sort of world record in ship raising.
 He supposedly had the "bends" a number of times, which my grandmother claimed affected his health in his later years.
 He told her tales of being on sunken ships and having decomposed bodies float by - some of his mates apparently went insane after coming face to face with corpses in the dark depths.
+He continued to have nightmares about those dives for the rest of his life - what we would now recognize as PTSD.

 He claimed to have been on the sunken wreck of the Lusitania (one of the events which got the US involved in WW I).
 For years the US had claimed that it was strictly a passenger vessel, but I grew up with the story that my grand father had personally seen the munitions that were aboard the ship (which is now acknowledged).
 There is some history of diving suits which mentions a dive on the Lusitania in 1912: http://my.fit.edu/~swood/History_pg7.html From this page (near the bottom) there are some photos of the diving suits of the time - quite primitive!
 I am seeking further information about this.